languagetool-org/languagetool/trunk/JLanguageTool/README.txt

    -for some rules there may be a lot of false alarms, i.e., LanguageTool complains
     about text which is actually correct
  -Java 1.5:
-  - you cannot display the configuration dialog box due to the bug present in GridBagLayout that limits the number of items displayed;
+  -you cannot display the configuration dialog box due to the bug present in GridBagLayout that limits the number of items displayed;
    the languages affected are currently French and Polish.

 TODO:
  -see if java.text.RuleBasedBreakIterator would be better for word